streamnative/function-mesh-website/docs/configure/pulsar-connector.md

 | `Overhead` | The resource overhead associated with running a pod for a given `RuntimeClass`.|
 | `TopologySpreadConstraints` | It describes how a group of pods spread across topology domains. |

-## Available fields for sink
+### Available fields for sink

-In the `.yaml` file for the sink you want to create, you need to set values for the the following fields:
+In the `.yaml` file for the sink that you want to create, you need to set values for the the following fields:

 This table lists common fields used in the `.yaml` file, which is used to create the sink.